AdobeDocs/commerce-operations.en/help/performance/application-server.md

 ### Before you begin a Cloud Starter deployment

-Complete the following tasks before deploying Application Server on Starter:
+Complete the following tasks before deploying Application Server on Cloud Starter:

 1. Confirm that Adobe Commerce is installed on Commerce Cloud using Cloud Template version 2.4.7 or higher.
-2. Ensure that all your Commerce customizations and extensions are compatible with Application Server.
+1. Ensure that all your Commerce customizations and extensions are compatible with Application Server.
-3. Confirm that the `CRYPT_KEY` environment variable is set for your instance.
+1. Confirm that the `CRYPT_KEY` environment variable is set for your instance.
 You can check the status of this variable on the Cloud Project Portal (Onboarding UI).
-4. Clone your Commerce Cloud project.
+1. Clone your Commerce Cloud project.
-5. Rename 'application-server/.magento/.magento.app.yaml.sample' to 'application-server/.magento/.magento.app.yaml' and adjust settings in .magento.app.yaml if needed.
+1. Rename 'application-server/.magento/.magento.app.yaml.sample' to 'application-server/.magento/.magento.app.yaml' and adjust settings in .magento.app.yaml if needed.
-6. Uncomment the following route's configuration in `project_root/.magento/routes.yaml` file to redirect /graphql traffic to the Application Server.
+1. Uncomment the following route's configuration in the `project_root/.magento/routes.yaml` file to redirect `/graphql` traffic to the Application Server.

    ```yaml
    "http://{all}/graphql":